 "My dad first took me to see Watford play in 1967 when I was just four months old,” he said, “I've spent many happy hours following them at home and away but with work, and mum and dad’s health, it's been harder to get along to games."

-Mega Friday returns on 25th March with an A-list trip to the USA for five players who will also receive £1 million and you can find more details of this fantastic prize at the Mega Friday page.
+Mega Friday returns on 25th March with an A-list trip to the USA for five players who will also receive £1 million.
 For your chance to win tonight’s £32 million bounty, or even the £1 million Millionaire Maker award that is guaranteed to be scooped by one UK player, you can buy EuroMillions tickets online or from authorised retailers up until 7:30pm GMT (8:30pm CET) this evening.